Oknehcvotil/portfolio/README.md

 - Resend: Version 0.16.0 - A library for handling asynchronous function retries.
 - @React-email/components: Version 0.0.15 - Components for creating responsive email designs.
 - @React-email/tailwind: Version 0.0.14 - Tailwind CSS utility classes for styling HTML emails.

-### Sections:

-- About: Learn more about me, my background, and what drives my passion for web development.
-- My Projects: Explore the various projects I've worked on, each highlighting different skills and technologies.
-- My Skills: A comprehensive list of the skills and technologies I am proficient in.
-- My Experience: An overview of my professional journey, including key roles and responsibilities.
-- Contact Form: Feel free to reach out to me through the contact form provided on the website.

 # Developer: